bradyep/check-bs-map-plays/README.md

 The server can then be accessed at [http://localhost:3000/report](http://localhost:3000/report).

 You can track more mappers by adding mapperIds to the `mapperIdsToTrack` property in the generated `map-play-report.json` file.

+### Running in Docker

+You can run this within a Docker container with this command:

+`docker run -p 3000:3000 check-map-plays`

+Note that you will still have to run `npm start` to set the mapperId from the command line from within the container.

 ## Limitations